<Home/Articles/Get to know Rio de Janeiro

 Meat grilling at a churrascaria

 Snacks on the go include popcorn, sold everywhere in sweet and salty varieties, and pao de queijo, little cheesy buns made with manioc flour.
 Look out for bolinho de bacalhau, or salt cod fritters, served warm with a chilli dip which makes them very moreish.
-As well as the ubiquitous and delicious Brazilian coffee, fresh coconut water is one of Rio’s favourite drinks.
+As well as the ubiquitous and delicious Brazilian coffee, fresh coconut water is one of Rio’s favorite drinks.
 Grab a freshly opened coconut from a beach-side stall or on one of the many animated plazas in the city, pop in a straw and you’re good to go.
 An ice cold caipirinha, made with sugar cane liqueur and lots of lime, is Brazil’s national tipple and tastes all the better when enjoyed in one of Rio’s many fabulous bars.

 Friends cheering their caipirinhas